elesto-dao/elesto/docs/Networks/testnet.md

 ## SSI Agent Router

-URLs to connect to an SSI Agent that uses also Elesto as a verifiable data registry (VDR).
+URLs connect to an SSI Agent that also uses Elesto as a verifiable data registry (VDR).

 |                         |                                                             |
 | ----------------------- | ----------------------------------------------------------- |